-Although it originated in Italy, risotto is now enjoyed the world over – and with good reason.
+Although it originated in Italy, risotto has now been enjoyed the world over – and with good reason.

 It should be cooked with short-grain rice but, not just any variety will do.
 In fact, choosing the correct variety of rice is central to the success of your dish.
 You should try and get rice which is high starch, and I will explain why in a second.